Church of St Mary and St David, Kilpeck: Architecture and carvings

 A very simple belfry now rises from the roof; although its design is in keeping with that of the rest of the church, it is a 19th-century addition.
 Elsewhere too, the restoration and necessary modernization of the church have conserved it well.
 The church is a Grade I listed building.

 Churchyard

 The churchyard contains the war grave of a World War II King's Shropshire Light Infantry officer, west of the church.

 In literature

 The church is the subject of the short story Sheela-na-Gig by British poet, novelist and filmmaker B. S. Johnson.

 Jeff Nuttall, in his 1954 unpublished Masters thesis, The Church of St. Mary & St. David Kilpeck, concluded that: "My intended detachment was completely destroyed.
 The building refused to be seen as an arrangement in stone, as the key to a time and a tradition, or as a piece in the jig-saw puzzle of art history.
 It stood unavoidably as a work of art, the timeless expression of a vision experienced under that same sun which now winked at me through the deep yew tree."

+The carving is the subject of the poem "Sheila Na Gig at Kilpeck" by Gillian Clarke, and appears in the poet's collection Letter from a Far Country.